 Any Deductibles count towards the OOPM.
-Any amounts you pay that count towards the medical Calendar Year Deductible also count towards the Calendar Year Out-of-Pocket Maximum.
+Any amounts you pay that count towards the Calendar Year combined medical and pharmacy Deductible also count towards the Calendar Year Out-of-Pocket Maximum.

 This Plan has a combined Participating Provider and Non-Participating Provider OOPM.